cafe-jvm-lang/cafe-docs/docs/fundamentals/cafe-fundamentals.md

 slug: /fundamentals
 ---

+This section covers fundamental concept of [Structured Programming](https://en.wikipedia.org/wiki/Structured_program_theorem) for any algorithm, that is `Iteration, selection & Sub-sequence`  with the syntax to implement in cafe.

 ## Comments

 Cafe supports single line comment using ``#`` Symbol and multi line comments using ``/*..*/``

 ```
-# this is single line comment.
+# this is a single line comment.
 /*
-    this is Multi-line comment.
+    this is a Multi-line comment.
 */
 ```